Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Threats to Validity

 \textbf{External Validity.} Our dataset focuses on the 10,000 most-starred GitHub repositories, which are generally large, active, and well-maintained.
 As a result, the findings may not generalize directly to smaller or less active repositories, or to private repositories that operate under different review policies.
-We expect, however, that the mechanisms identified—such as workload redistribution and adherence patterns—remain conceptually relevant across repository types.
-Future work could expand on our results by examining less popular or organizational repositories to validate whether similar adoption patterns and process changes emerge at smaller scales.

-\textbf{Construct Validity.} Construct validity concerns stem from how key variables—particularly adherence—were operationalized.
-We defined adherence as the extent to which designated CODEOWNERS participated in PR authoring, reviewing, approving, or merging.
-While this provides a measurable proxy for compliance with ownership rules, it may not fully capture informal ownership behaviors, such as off-platform discussions or delegated reviews.
-To reduce ambiguity, we derived our definitions from prior literature on code ownership~\cite{foucalEtAll2014,Rahman2011,Thongtanunam2016} and validated them against multiple participation types (authoring, reviewing, decision-making).
-Although CODEOWNERS rules may function differently across development cultures, our mixed-method design (preliminary, quantitative, and RDD analyses) enhances the robustness of our interpretations.

-\textbf{Conclusion Validity.} Our conclusions are based on statistically significant results supported by appropriate tests (Mann–Whitney U, Cliff’s $\delta$, and RDD analysis).
-Nonetheless, unobserved variables—such as internal governance policies, contributor motivation, or organizational context—may influence both CODEOWNERS adoption and adherence.
-While these factors are difficult to quantify at scale, the consistency of directional trends across repositories and metrics provides confidence in the reliability of our findings.
-Future qualitative work could complement our analysis by exploring contextual and human factors underlying explicit code ownership adoption.
+Future work could expand on our results by examining less popular or organizational repositories to validate whether similar adoption patterns and process changes emerge at smaller scales. \revthree[1:23]{We further note that GitHub is not used exclusively by open-source projects: many proprietary and private repositories are hosted on the platform and may use CODEOWNERS under different review policies and incentives.
+Our public-repository focus does not capture this proprietary usage, which remains an avenue for future work.} \revthree[MAJ1]{Relatedly, our binary framing (CODEOWNERS vs. no CODEOWNERS) does not capture other explicit ownership mechanisms---such as \texttt{OWNERS}/\texttt{MAINTAINERS} files or ownership recorded informally in documentation---so repositories we treat as lacking explicit ownership may in fact coordinate ownership through means our data does not reveal.} \revone[1.II]{Beyond this, our analysis is confined to GitHub, whereas CODEOWNERS-style features are also available on other platforms such as GitLab; adoption and adherence patterns on those platforms may differ, so extending this study across hosts is an important direction for future work.} \revone[2.III]{Finally, because data collection concluded on 9 October 2024, repositories that adopted CODEOWNERS shortly before this date contribute a shorter post-adoption window; while our within-repository design mitigates calendar-time bias, the recency of the cutoff limits how much long-run post-adoption behavior we can observe for late adopters.}